fatihbalsoy/solarsystem-js/README.md

 ## Info ##

-This is a scale model of our solar system at a scale of 10,000 miles in 1.
+This is a scale model of our solar system at a scale of 1,000,000 miles in 1 pixel.
 You can also track and see planets' info, AKA "Solar Experience Tool", by using numbers on your keyboard.

 * 0 - Sun
 * 1 - Mercury